nathcakes/quartz/content/Planning.md

 11. Building a data pipeline for CSV data
 12. How to think Outside the Box (Hackathon Post)
 13. Managing & Releasing Beta Apps on Testflight
-14. Why building a strong team is importantr
+14. Why building a strong team is important (Learning my best workstyle)
 15. Skills Development + Supervisor Report